la2050/challenge/_2021/live/eayikes.md

   partner organizations in order to improve operations and the impact of each meal.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '800' Describe how Los Angeles County will be different if your work is successful.: >- Since Safer At Home Emergency Order began in March 2020, we've served 47,376 meals by engaging 877 volunteers in a time when the homelessness crisis was
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '800' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1300' Describe how Los Angeles County will be different if your work is successful.: >- Since Safer At Home Emergency Order began in March 2020, we've served 47,376 meals by engaging 877 volunteers in a time when the homelessness crisis was